RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Drawing/ClearScreen.md

 # ClearScreen

-Clears all pixels on screen with color `ClearIndex` from the active palette.
+Clears all pixels on screen with color `ClearIndex` from the palette.

 ## Parameters
 `ClearIndex`

-:   The index of the color in the active palette that will override the pixels on the screen.
+:   The index of the color in the palette that will override the pixels on the screen.

 ## Return Value
 None.